HuskyDG/magic-mount/README.md

 ## Important

 Note: Magic-mount is read-only.
-Extremly ineffective than overlayfs, don't use magic-mount with directory that includes large numbers of file/directory.
+Extremely ineffective than overlayfs, don't use magic-mount with directory that includes large numbers of file/directory.
 It is recommended to use magic mount on folder that you actually need.